aaliyahali/IS477-FinalProject/ProjectPlan.md

 ## Data Sources
 - **Cook County Medical Examiner’s Office (Public Dataset)**  (https://datacatalog.cookcountyil.gov/Health-Human-Services/Medical-Examiner-Case-Archive/cjeq-bs86/about_data)
   -  Contains detailed information on deaths investigated by the Cook County Medical Examiner’s Office, including variables such as primary cause, secondary cause, date of death, age, race, gender, and geographic location (ZIP code, latitude/longitude).
+-  Use: Identify and categorize drug-related deaths; analyze demographic and temporal trends

 - **U.S. Census Bureau**  (https://data.census.gov/all?q=cook+county)
-  -   - Provides demographic and socioeconomic characteristics of Cook County census tracts, including race/ethnicity composition, income levels, education attainment, and population density.
+  -  Provides demographic and socioeconomic characteristics of Cook County census tracts, including race/ethnicity composition, income levels, education attainment, and population density.
 Additionally, the spatial boundaries of Cook County – which is necessary for mapping and visualizations – will also be provided through this data source.
+- Use: Merge with Medical Examiner data to identify patterns between overdose rates and community-level characteristics

 ---